 Ten schools were selected randomly from Māori immersion schools (such as Kura Kaupapa Māori) that had at least 4 year 8 students, and from other schools that had at least 4 year 8 students in classes classified as Level 1 immersion (80 to 100 percent of instruction taking place in Māori).
-Six of the chosen schools were immersion schools and four were general education schools with immersion classes (reflecting the similar numbers of students nationally in the two types of programme).
+Seven of the chosen schools were immersion schools and three were general education schools with immersion classes.
+These proportions reflected our estimate of the relative numbers of students nationally in the two types of programme who met our requirement of more than four years of Māori immersion education.